shaynair/CryptoWealth/README.md

 ### Using Docker

-Run Docker development server
+Run Docker development server:

 * `$ docker-compose up`

-You can access shell in a container
+You can access shell in a container:

 * `$ docker ps  # get the name from the list of running containers`
 * `$ docker exec -i -t <CONTAINER_NAME_OR_ID> /bin/bash`